-ESC Go to Command mode i Insert text before cursor I Insert text after line a and go to In Append text after cursor sert mode A Append text after line v Go to Visual mode, character-wise v Go to Visual mode, line-wise n use the arrow k eys to select a block of text d Delete selected block qu Switch selected block to lowercase У Copy (yank) selected block into buffer qU Switch selected block to uppercase w Move to next word \$ Move to end of line b Move to beginning of word 1G Move to line 1 i.e. beginning of file e Move to end of word G Move to end of file 0 Move to beginning of line z RETURN Make current line the top line of the screen CTRL G Show current line and column number ma current file while marks A-7 are global to a specific file 'a Mark position "a".
-Marks a-z are local to current file, while marks A-Z are global to a specific file Go to mark "a".
-If using a global mark, it also opens the specific file y'a Copy (yank) from mark "a" to current line, into the buffer d'a Delete from mark "a" to current line p Paste buffer after current line уу Copy current line P Paste buffer before current line уур Duplicate current line x Delete current character D Delete from current character to end of line x Delete before current character dd Delete current line 7dd a number to repeat it that number of times u Undo last command.
-Vi can undo the las Repeat last text-changing command e commune omy, /string Search for string forward n Search for next match of string ?string Search for string backwards N Search for previous match of string :s/s1/s2/ :s/ s1/s2/ q • Replace the first occurrence of s1 with s2 in the current line Replace globally every occurrence of s1 with s2 in the current line :%s/ s1/s2/ g :%s/s1/s2/gc Replace globally every occurrence of s1 with s2 in the whole file Replace globally every occurrence of s1 with s2 in the whole file, asking for confirmation :5,40s/^/#/ Add a hash character at the beginning of each line, from line 5 to 40 !!program Replace line with output from program r file Read file and insert it after current line :X Encrypt current document.
-Vi will automatically prompt for the password to encrypt and decrypt :w file Write to file :wq Save changes and quit :x ZZ Quit (fails if there are upgread that) · al Abandon all changes and suit :d Quit (fails if there are unsaved changes) :q!
+ESC Go to Command mode i Insert text before cursor I Insert text after line a and go to In Append text after cursor sert mode A Append text after line v Go to Visual mode, character-wise V Go to Visual mode, line-wise n use the arrow k eys to select a block of text d Delete selected block gu Switch selected block to lowercase У Copy (yank) selected block into buffer qU Switch selected block to uppercase w Move to next word ş Move to end of line b Move to beginning of word 1G Move to line 1 i.e. beginning of file e Move to end of word G Move to end of file 0 Move to beginning of line z RETURN Make current line the top line of the screen CTRL G Show current line and column number ma Mark position "a".
+Marks a-z are local to current file while marks A-7 are global to a specific file 'a y'a Go to mark "a".
+If using a global mark, it also opens the specific file d'a Copy (yank) from mark "a" to current line, into the buffer Delete from mark "a" to current line p Paste buffer after current line уу Copy current line P Paste buffer before current line уур Duplicate current line x Delete current character D Delete from current character to end of line x Delete before current character dd Delete current line 7dd u Delete 7 lines.
+Almost any command can be prepended by a number to repeat it that number of times Undo last command.
+Vi can undo the last command only, Vim is able to undo several commands Repeat last text-changing command communa omy, /string Search for string forward n Search for next match of string ?string Search for string backwards N Search for previous match of string :s/s1/s2/ Replace the first occurrence of s1 with s2 :s/ s1/s2/ q • :%s/ s1/s2/ g Replace globally every occurrence of s1 with s2 in the current line Replace globally every occurrence of s1 with s2 in the whole file :%s/s1/s2/gc Replace globally every occurrence of $s1$ with $s2$ in the whole file, asking for confirmation :5,40s/^/#/ Add a hash character at the beginning of each line, from line 5 to 40 !!program Replace line with output from program r file Read file and insert it after current line :X Encrypt current document.
+Vi will automatically prompt for the password to encrypt and decrypt :w file Write to file :wq Save changes and quit :x ZZ Quit (fails if there are unsayed shares) ·al Abandon all changes and suit :d Quit (fails if there are unsaved changes) :q!
 Abandon all changes and quit vi -R fileOpen file in read-only modecat file | vi -Open file in read-only mode; this is done from the shell, by having Vi read from stdin